 Limit your time in the sun

-Use broad spectrum protection that covers both UVA and UVB rays.
+Use broad-spectrum protection that covers both UVA and UVB rays.
 Remember, anything over 30 is nothing but hype.
 Read your labels and make sure it says UVA and UVB protection.
-Again, look for zinc oxide and titanium dioxide.

 Important note** Do not avoid the sun altogether as it can lead to a vitamin D deficiency, and vitamin D is needed for bone growth and calcium absorption, and believe it or not, to protect against some types of cancers.